-The Northwest Area and Alaska provide 3 National Type 1 Incident Management Teams.
+The Northwest Area provides two National Type 1 Incident Management Teams.
 These teams are available on a prescheduled rotation basis (see below).
 The schedule is established assigning 1 team as being "Up".
 The second team will be ready and available for an unscheduled mobilization.
 NWCC hosts both National Type 1 Incident Management Teams.